 Double trackset with skating lane to Cascade River bridge.
 Single trackset with pleasant rolling terrain for the remaining route to Stoney Creek.
 A sunny trail with good views and a fun downhill return trip.
 For a short 1.3 km ski, try the trail from Lake Minnewanka day-use area to Upper Bankhead.

 2.8 km loop

-Trailhead: Park at Johnston Lake day-use area, walk just past the Johnson Lake picnic area.
+Trailhead: Park at Johnston Lake day-use area, walk just past the picnic tables

 1.7 km one way